felippemsc/falcon-backend-base-project/README.md

 This is a base project using The Falcon Web Framework

 ## TODO:
-Next: Create and pre-populate db
+Next: Create and pre-populate db (Fazer com os testes)
+Soon: Change the format of logging.ini
+Soon: Criar message_category model

 ### Creating the virtual enviroment for the project